Moffein/SniperClassic/Release/README.md

 ## Changelog

+`1.0.5`

+- Added weakpoint to Sniper.

 `1.0.4`
 - Fixed for DLC update.
+	- ItemDisplays are currently broken.
 	- Changed the way language tokens are loaded.
 		- For now, adding new languages will require changes to the code, instead of simply being able to create a new file+folder.
 Hoping to fix this later.